Sorry, Not Sorry: AAUW and Pantene Team Up to Help College Women Shine StrongJune 18, 2014

 But we’re fighting back.
 Sorry, but we’re not sorry about our brains, our ambition, or our drive to make our world—and ourselves in the process—better.

-This fall AAUW, with support from Pantene, will empower college women to stand up and fight back against the biases and stereotypes that continue to hold everyone back with the AAUW Campus Action Project (CAP) grants, sponsored by Pantene.
+This fall AAUW, with support from Pantene, is empowering college women to stand up and fight back against the biases and stereotypes that continue to hold everyone back with the 2014-15 AAUW Campus Action Project (CAP) grants, sponsored by Pantene.

 The AAUW and Pantene CAP program will give women on up to 12 campuses the opportunity to put their ideas into action to encourage and empower other students to put an end to tired, old biases and stereotypes.